vb-consulting/RazorSvelte/README.md

 # RazorSvelte

-Note: This project is migrated to .NET6 preview and it is being constantly updated with improvements.
+> Note: This project is migrated to **.NET6** RC1 and it is being constantly updated with improvements.
 See installation instruction to use earlier .NET5 template.

 Project template repository containing a template project with the following setup: